dm4ml/gears/docs/primitives.md

         else:
             return SomeContext(some_attribute=context.some_attribute, some_other_attribute=reply, error=False)

-    def switch(self, context: SomeContext): # (2)!
+    def switch(self, context: SomeContext): # (1)!
         if context.error:
-            return ExampleGear(error=True, model=llm) # (3)!
+            return ExampleGear(model=llm) # (2)!
         else:
-            return None # (4)!
+            return None # (3)!
 ```

-1. Constructors are optional.
-The default constructor takes in a `BaseLLM` object, i.e., the LLM.
-2. The `switch` method is optional.
+1. The `switch` method is optional.
 If `switch` is not implemented or returns `None`, the workflow will end.
-3. We want to reprompt for a story if the story is too long
+2. We want to reprompt for a story if the story is too long
-4. If the story is not too long, we want to end the workflow
+3. If the story is not too long, we want to end the workflow

 The way to use a `Gear` is to initialize it with an LLM object, and then call the `run` method with an initial context object and history.
 The `run` lifecycle is as follows:

-1. `run` calls `template` to get a prompt template, passing in the context object attributes as Jinja variables
+1. `run` calls `template` to get a prompt template, passing in the context as a Jinja variable
 2. `run` calls the LLM API with the prompt template and the history
 3. `run` calls `transform` with the response from the LLM and the context object. `transform` returns a new context object.
 If `transform` doesn't return a Pydantic object, `gears` will throw an error.
 4. `run` calls `switch` with the new context object.
 If `switch` returns `None`, the workflow will end.
 Otherwise, the returned `Gear` will be run with the new context and history.